crusher-dev/documentation/docs/reference/api/rest.md

 #### Atomicity

-QuestDB is fully insured against any connection problems.
+Crusher is fully insured against any connection problems.
 If the server detects closed socket(s), the entire request is rolled back instantly and transparently for any existing readers.
 The only time data can be partially imported is when atomicity is in `relaxed` mode and data cannot be converted to column type.
 In